 - Consulting with organisations as a specialist in refugee trauma with more than 7 years of international experience in the field.

-- Offering skype psychotherapy sessions to journalists, aid workers and others affected by mental health issues.
+- Offering online psychotherapy sessions to journalists, aid workers and others affected by mental health issues.

 - Working pro bono with a local organisation providing trauma therapy to asylum seekers and refugees.